nycu-ucr/onvm-upf/tools/Pktgen/README.md

 #### Welcome to the installation guide for [Pktgen](https://pktgen-dpdk.readthedocs.io/en/latest/getting_started.html).
 Pktgen is a high performance traffic generator app built on [DPDK](http://dpdk.org/).

-This guide assumes that you already have openNetVM installed on your machine.
+This guide assumes that you already have DPDK installed on your machine.
 If you do not, please follow the [ONVM installation guide](https://github.com/sdnfv/openNetVM/blob/master/docs/Install.md).

-For further information regarding Pktgen configuration or set up, please refer to the [ONVM Pktgen Wiki page](https://github.com/sdnfv/openNetVM/wiki/Packet-generation-using-Pktgen).
+For further information regarding Pktgen configuration or set up, please refer to the [Pktgen Wiki page](https://pktgen.github.io/Pktgen-DPDK/).

 ----------